 We wish IJCoL to be a tool for publishing high quality results, obtained with methodological strictness, partly because contributions often struggle to find adequate space in other forums, either because editorial opportunities are limited or because significant results regarding the Italian language not always attract appropriate international interest.
 It should offer an open space for discussion, including for young researchers, where sharing experiences and results will nourish constant debate, with the awareness of the complexity of present scientific and technological challenges in the field of computational linguistics.

 IJCoL offers an up-to-date forum of discussion around computational linguistics, inspired from different perspectives, with the aim of nurturing synergies between different areas, i.e. those which share with computational linguistics their methods and paradigms of analysis (such as computer science and artificial intelligence), those which share language as their object of study (such as Italian linguistics, linguistics, sociolinguistics, dialectology, and philology), and those which are amplified by the role of linguistic resources and technologies for accessing and managing documentary heritage.
 Special attention will be given to cognitive neuroscience, where computational modeling has always had a central role, and to the contribution of computational linguistics within the larger field of digital humanities, which has a long national tradition and is currently in full development.

-The journal aims at covering a broad spectrum of subjects that revolve around language and computation, addressed from different perspectives that include but are not limited to:
+The journal aims at covering a broad spectrum of subjects that revolve around language and computation, addressed from different complementary perspectives.